ifriedman08/RubyChess/README.md

 # RubyChess

-The clasic is here to play.
+The classic game is here to play, on a simple, clean, terminal GUI.

 Simply clone the repo, then run commands: